exosite-archive/hvac-reference-application/README.md

 ## Install Mr. Murano

 ```
-Mr. Murano is the command line tool to interact with murano and make different tasks easier.
+Mr. Murano is the command-line tool that interacts with Murano and makes different tasks easier.
 TODO more
 ```

 Mr. Murano requires Ruby.